 - maintain and develop a healthy balance between ‘being’ and ‘doing’.
 This necessitates limiting the number of activities you undertake, completing them fully, and remembering to pause before you commence new ones.

-- reduce or avoid poor coping strategies, i.e. the ones that provide only short-term relief from psychological discomfort and tend to inspire dependency or excessive use in the
+- reduce or avoid poor coping strategies, i.e. the ones that provide only short-term relief from psychological discomfort and tend to inspire dependency or excessive use in the longer term.

 - spend time listening inwardly.
 Let your body and heart tell you what matters, what is of value and where meaning is to be found, especially in turbulent times.